tmolteno/TART/software/containers/telescope_web_api/README.md

 ## Dockerfile for the TART telescope web API

 The telescope web API listens for restful requests that are used to condfigure and get data from the telescope.
+The config_data directory contains information about your TART telescope such as it's name.
+You can change this information.

 ### Details

 The server listens on port 5000 (on localhost).
+It is normally deployed using docker-compose from the top level docker-compose.yml.

+Because of this, the following instructions are for development only.
+For normal use, look into the main documentation.

-## Docker Usage
+## Docker Usage for TESTING ONLY

 The easiest way to build this is to use docker.
 To build the container type

+    sh pre_build.sh
     sh build.sh

 To execute the container type (where <passwd> will be the password for authorized access to your telescope web api server):